- 1-1/2 cups all-purpose flour

 - In a large bowl, combine the first six ingredients.
 In a small bowl, combine the egg, buttermilk, oil, applesauce and vanilla.
 Stir into dry ingredients just until moistened.
 Fold in blackberries.

-- Transfer to a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 375° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 13x9-in. baking pan coated with cooking spray.
+Bake at 375° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 20 servings.